Joey de Leon: Solo artist

 In December 2006, de Leon returned to recording with a novelty song he wrote titled "Itaktak Mo" ("Shake It Off").
 Seen by critics as his answer to the other wildly popular hit "Boom Tarat Tarat" (written by Lito Camo and sung by de Leon's rival host Willie Revillame), "Itaktak Mo" was softly launched on Eat Bulaga! shortly before the Christmas season.
 In January 2007, the song was launched on de Leon's album, Joey to the World 2 and gained airplay in most FM stations.
 "Itaktak Mo" has also become part of Eat Bulaga!'s segment "Taktak Mo o Tatakbo" that replaced "Laban o Bawi", and is also one of the official dances of the 4th batch of the reality talent search StarStruck.

 After "Itaktak Mo" became one of the most requested dance tunes of 2007, de Leon followed it up with "Kagat Labi Song", which was launched on Eat Bulaga! on September 22, 2007.
 The "Kagat Labi" dance craze was already sweeping the whole country by storm before de Leon wrote it.
 On February 24, 2008, de Leon released a song titled "Walang Daya" ("No Cheating") with lyrics comparing his love to his rival host Willie Revillame's misfortunes (Wilyonaryo, Ferrari and Ultra stampede).
 He first sang it on his own program Mel and Joey.

 On July 31, 2008, de Leon tendered his irrevocable resignation as columnist ("De Leon's Den") for Manila Bulletin, and he is currently with The Philippine Star, and has a column, "Me, Starzan".

-In late 2009, he wrote another hit Eat Bulaga! song titled "Ba Ba Boom".
+In late 2009, de Leon wrote another hit Eat Bulaga! song titled "Ba Ba Boom".
 Then in early 2010, he wrote another song, "Aalog-Alog".
 He also wrote the theme song for Diz Iz It!.